scchan/hcc_wiki/Developer Information.md

 export PATH=$HCC_HOME/bin:$PATH
 ```

-If you want to build Ubuntu debian or tar.gz archive for redistribution, please invoke:
+If you want to build Ubuntu, Debian or a tar.gz archive for redistribution, invoke the following:

 ```
 make package